jeremyButtler/alnSeq/README.md

   traditional Smith Waterman and Needleman Wunsch alignment.
 AlnSeq also includes an Hirschberg alignment.

+AlnSeq is a standalone program that can also be compiled as a python library.

 There are faster and less memory hungry Waterman Smith implementations than alnSeq.
 One example is the stripped Waterman Smith alignment, which I think reduces both